coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_hit_from_below](#interact_hit_from_below)

 ### Description
 Handles interactions where Mario hits an object from below (e.g., hitting a block from underneath).
-Determines if Mario damages or destroys the object, or if it damages Mario.
+Determines if Mario damages/destroys the object, or if it damages Mario.
 Useful for handling upward attacks, hitting coin blocks, or interacting with certain NPCs from below

 ### Lua Example
 `local integerValue = interact_hit_from_below(m, interactType, o)`